Topological sheaves and spaces of distributions in the global case: Preliminary remarks and local structure

 The sheaves $\barOX$ and $\barOX(\infty\Sigma)$ are supported on $\Sigma$.
 It will be convenient for us to work on them as sheaves over $S$.
 Since $\Sigma$ is finite over $S$ this will not be a big difference.

 \begin{definition} We introduce the following notations:

-, When we want to make explicit the dependence of these sheaves on the set of section we will write $\pbarO = \pbarOK{I}$.
+When we want to make explicit the dependence of these sheaves on the set of sections we will write $\pbarO = \pbarOK{I}$.
 Sheaves on $X$ will not appear anymore, in particular we will adopt the notation $\calI_{\Sigma} =\pbarO(-1)$.

 There are obvious inclusions among these sheaves and $\pbarOpoli=\bigcup \pbarO(n) = \pbarO(\infty\Sigma)$.
 Moreover they are $\calO_S$-topological algebras where a fundamental system of neighborhoods or zero is given by $\pbarO(-n)$. \end{definition}